 She teach expressive art and poetry and short story discussions for all ages and abilities in Boulder and Denver.
 She gives interactive art talks based on her travels and study of art theory and history.
 She's led women’s art retreats in France, Italy, Costa Rica and New Mexico.

-EXAMPLE ITINERARY
+PROVISIONAL ITINERARY

 Day 1